Tarun-500/Bitsky_UI/README.md

 ## MY Account Form Desing in 1920px only for desktop view  (not responsive) -
 ### I have added a functionality where, if the user enters data, it will be shown in an alert popup.
-Also, if the user enters incorrect data, I have implemented validation using Yup with Formik.
+Also, if the user enters incorrect data, I have implemented validation using Yup with Formik. all tabs and input fields are working seamless.

 ![image](https://github.com/user-attachments/assets/b5b8f015-0c03-49ce-8113-bc3f3c866e01)